afnid/CoreEFI/README.md

 <h3>STM32F4</h3>

 Running on a dev board to measure performance, getting a solid 10x+ performance over the mega which makes most performance issues go away.
 Have not implemented the variable length timer yet, but just running from the main loop task scheduler it was performing on-time 99+% of the time at idle, which is more than the Mega could do with timers.
-Makes sense since the strategy calc was still taking longer than the longest scheduler interval, but what took 6ms on an Arduino is happening in less than 600us on the 168mhz 407.
+Makes sense since the strategy calc was still taking longer than the longest scheduler interval, but what took 6ms on an Arduino is happening in less than 600us on the 168 MHZ 407.
 Using a USB serial example using the older ST libraries, trying to get the second USB to work with the CubeF4 crap.